nerissaoen/github-pages-with-jekyll/index.md

 # Welcome to my blog
-I'm ready to learn and expre many things!
+I'm ready to learn and explore many things!
 I'm glad you are here.
 I plan to talk about ...